 - Display a support or promotional video on your page

 After you have planned your WalkMe Build to address your organization’s particular challenges, check your current materials for any relevant content.
 These can be incorporated into the Player Menu in the short term until a Smart Walk-Thru is ready, or permanently to add additional depth or address issues that cannot be easily explained in a Smart Walk-Thru.

 How It Works

 A Resource is an article or video hosted outside of WalkMe, via a hosting service such as YouTube or your company’s support website.
-When a Resource is played, it can be set up to open up in one of two ways:

 - We recommend using this if the content is relevant to the page on which it sits.

 - Opening in a new browser tab using the URL provided